 LGBTQ New York Wedding Guide

-New York's Marriage Equality Act famously made marriage for same-sex couples legal here in the Empire State starting in 2011.
+New York State was one of the first states in the nation to legalize marriage for LGBTQ people, with New York's Marriage Equality Act introduced in the Empire State in 2011.
 But tying the knot can still be a complicated process, regardless of gender.
-The good news: New York State has more opportunities than ever to make it easy to say yes to your LGBTQ wedding—including LGBTQ-friendly wedding venues, planners, ceremony officiants, photographers and honeymoon destinations.
+The good news: New York State has more opportunities than ever to make it easy to say yes to your LGBTQ wedding—including LGBTQ-friendly wedding venues and honeymoon destinations.

 Beyond just thinking about the celebration, if you're looking to be a legally wed couple, you'll need to secure a New York marriage certificate.
-The NYS Department of Health is the agency responsible, and they have specific information on New York's Marriage Equality Act, and more general information on getting married in New York.
+The NYS Department of Health has specific information on New York's Marriage Equality Act, and more general information on getting married in New York.

 Ceremony and Reception Venues

 If it's just got to be a traditional church wedding, you'll find plenty of open and affirming houses of worship that host marriages for same-sex couples.
-In Buffalo, for instance, towering First Presbyterian Church, magnificent St. Paul's Episcopal Cathedral and striking Temple Beth Zion all open their doors to your special day.
+In Buffalo, for instance, towering First Presbyterian Church, magnificent St. John the Divine Episcopal Cathedral, and striking Temple Beth Zion all open their doors to your special day.

-Long Island's Historical Chapel, a charming 1852 historic structure ringed with stained glass, caps your vows with peals from its tower bell.
-Or you can take your ceremony ocean-side for a romantic beach wedding.
-Some venues will put you right on the water, like the Allegria Hotel in Long Beach.
+On Long Island, you can take your ceremony oceanside for a romantic beach wedding, with some venues putting you right on the water, like the Allegria Hotel in Long Beach.

 Garden weddings don't get prettier than vows exchanged beneath a majestic 250-year-old chestnut tree surrounded by flower gardens.
-This Victorian fantasy at Dibbles Inn in Vernon is a top pick in New York's Central Region.
+This Victorian fantasy at Dibbles Inn in Vernon is a top pick in Central New York.

-One of the top wedding institutions in Manhattan is Central Park's Loeb Boathouse.
-If it's photo ops you're after, the Ritz-Carlton New York, Battery Park offers striking views over New York Harbor, Ellis Island and the Statue of Liberty.
+If it's photo ops you're after, the Ritz-Carlton New York, Battery Park offers striking views over New York Harbor, Ellis Island, and the Statue of Liberty.
 Or get right on the water for a wedding aboard one of the vessels of World Yacht.

-A winery makes for a scenic and festive wedding location, whether on Long Island or in the Hudson Valley or Finger Lakes regions, to name just a few locales.
+A winery makes for a scenic and festive wedding location, whether on Long Island or in the Hudson Valley or the Finger Lakes.
 Atwater Estate Vineyards on the southeast side of Seneca Lake will host your wedding ceremony just steps from the tasting room, while over 200 surrounding Finger Lakes wineries provide more distractions.

-Or maybe modest isn't your thing.
+Or maybe modesty isn't your thing.
 How about getting married in a castle?
 You can take your storybook vows at Highlands Castle in Bolton Landing.
-Also, the luxurious and historic Belhurst in Geneva in the Finger Lakes was rated of the "Top 10 Romantic Inns and Resorts."
+Also, the luxurious and historic Belhurst in Geneva in the Finger Lakes was rated among the "Top 10 Romantic Inns and Resorts."
 Other luxurious Finger Lake settings can be found by visiting innsofaurora.com.

 The honeymoon capital of the world, Niagara Falls is also one of the most LGBTQ-supportive areas in New York State.
 Same-sex couples will find an enthusiastic welcome here, a thriving cultural scene, vibrant nightlife, and romance to spare.
-In Buffalo, in fact, you'll find plenty of ideas for your ceremony or honeymoon, online and in town, including Gay Stay & Play packages.
+In Buffalo, in fact, you'll find plenty of ideas for your ceremony or honeymoon, online and in town.

 The vineyards of our Finger Lakes region offer beauty, romance, and enough vintage tastings to warm up any honeymoon.
 LGBTQ-friendly Ithaca makes for a cozy honeymoon, with great nature, restaurants, and shopping to keep you amused but not so distracted as to keep you from each other.